8bitgentleman/Yape/docs/rewrite_phases.md

 - Create detailed download information view
 - Add cancellation support for active downloads

-### 4.3 Notifications System ✅
+### 4.3 Notifications System
-- Implement toast notifications ✅
+- Implement chrome notifications
-- Fix notification permissions and resources ✅
+- Fix notification permissions and resources
-- Add notification when downloads are added ✅
+- Optional Add notification when downloads are added and/or finished

-### 4.4 Content Script Enhancements
-- Add page analysis for download links
-- Implement "download all" functionality for pages with multiple downloads
-- Create site-specific download handlers

 ## Phase 5: Testing and Refinement